Dr. Kathleen Cooney

 Approved for 10-hours of continuing education credit, the CAETA Peaceful Euthanasia Certification program was designed to provide outstanding practices in companion animal euthanasia to improve the overall experiences for the pet, caregiver, and the veterinary team.
 DVMs will become a Certified Peaceful Euthanasia Veterinarian and add the designation of CPEV.
 Other veterinary professionals will add CPEP to their titles as a Certified Peaceful Euthanasia Professional.

-Use the coupon code "SAVE30" or click on the coupon below to receive $30 off registration!
+Use the discount code "SAVE30" or click the image below to receive $30 off registration!

 Photos